UPDATED (January 2017): For more information, please see the links at the bottom of this page.

 Could a serious effort persuade 2/3 of the states force Congress to propose and then 38 states to ratify an Amendment to require Congressional approval of major new federal regulations?

-In addition, the energy states of Kentucky and New Mexico would have a strong interest in reining in federal regulatory power.
-In fact, the Democratic Majority Leader of the Kentucky House has endorsed the Regulation Freedom Amendment.
+In fact, the Democratic Leader of the KY House has endorsed the Regulation Freedom Amendment.

 Finally, Delaware, home to many state-chartered corporations, might be more sympathetic to limiting the regulatory overreach of federal bureaucrats.